top of page

 • Shifts the horse’s weight off its front end in preparation for advanced work

 Most of us know that horses tend to be calmer when their heads are down.
 We know that dropping the horse’s head below the withers can have a calming effect, but this lesson takes you much further than that.
-Based on the John Lyon’s “Demand Cue to Calm Down", you’ll learn how to reverse the horse’s natural tendency to pull against pressure.
+In this lesson you’ll learn how to reverse the horse’s natural tendency to pull against pressure.

 Or maybe your horse is the one that rears when he gets excited.
 On the ground or under saddle his response to pressure is to stand up on his hind legs.
 With this lesson, you’ll show him alternatives to these theatrics that will make him much safer to be around.

 Or suppose you’ve taken your horse to the county fair.
 Your friend’s horse is going crazy, leaping and rearing up.
-But you’ve taught your horse the “demand cue to calm down".
+But you’ve taught your horse the “calm down cue".
 You’ve given him a way to handle his fear.

 This lesson teaches your horse patience.
 It shows you how to build duration with the clicker.
 If you’ve experimented with clicker training, you’ve probably discovered how eager horses become to show off behaviors they’ve learned.
 That can be great fun at first, but it may not feel very stable.
 Your horse may feel like an equine yo yo, offering the same bits of behavior over and over again to earn reinforcement.
-This tape shows you how to combine the clicker with pressure and release of pressure to build duration into the head-lowering behavior.
+This lesson shows you how to combine the clicker with the pressure and release of pressure of a lead to build duration into the head-lowering behavior.
 In the process your horse will be learning patience.
-He’ll learn that if he wants to earn reinforcement, he has to control his fidgety, fussy, push-into-you, run-for-the-next-county desires.
-Instead he has to stand quietly waiting for you to click.
+He’ll learn that the fastest way to the reinforcers he enjoys is to control his fidgety, fussy, push-into-you, run-for-the-next-county behaviors.
+Instead standing quietly with his head down is a great way to restore calm and get you to click.

 Head-lowering teaches emotional control, and it also teaches physical balance.
-If your goal is up-level performance, the head lowering exercise is an important foundation skill.
+If your goal is upper-level performance, the head lowering exercise is an important foundation skill.
 Why?
 Because this head-lowering exercise teaches your horse how to shift his weight back into his hindquarters and to stretch through the entire length of his spine.
-If your horse leans down onto his shoulders, or over-flexes laterally, this exercise will teach him how to get up off his shoulders and elevate the base of his neck.
 The more you ask your horse to collect, the more you also need to be able to ask him to stretch down through his whole spine.

 The video features four horses: